 GETTING TICKETS FOR HUAYNA PICCHU

-Essential to book about 3-6 months in advance the entrance tickets for Huayna Picchu Mountain.
+It is essential to book the entrance tickets for Huayna Picchu Mountain about 3–6 months in advance.
 Climbing times are split into two groups (early morning and late morning), so ensure that the time for the climb correlates to the time slot on the entrance ticket to Machu Picchu.

 If tickets are sold out, consider climbing Machu Picchu Mountain instead.
 These are sold in time slots, but the hike is less steep and twice as long as Huayna Picchu.
 While there are no Inca sights on this hike, it does provide great views with fewer people.